Rush Limbaugh behind the Golden EIB microphone, relentlessly pursuing the truth, unstoppably pursuing the truth.

 Because primaries don't go on national votes, obviously.

-I'll tell you why it matters, and it's because of what Carly Fiorina's out there saying.
+And it's because of what Carly Fiorina is out there saying.

-If any of the anti-Trumpsters start bashing Trump voters, which is starting to happen, by the way.
+If any of the anti-Trumpsters start bashing Trump voters, which is starting to happen, by the way, National Review Online, a couple people there really tore into Trump voters.

 You deserve to suffer.

-You deserve to be dead meat.
+You deserve to be deadmeat.

-You deserve to be whatever, having his economic strife.
+You deserve to be whatever.

 I mean, that's the upshot.